 Jon Stewart (1962 – ) – Comic and tv presenter from New York.
 Jon Stewart hosts the influential and popular ‘Daily Show.’
 His biting satire and criticism of mainstream media has made it a hit on tv ratings.

 Michael Jordon (1963 – ) Legendary basketball player.
 In a career spanning nearly 20 years, he won 6 NBA titles with the Chicago Bulls.
 He is widely considered the greatest basketball player of all time and his public profile helped raise the global image of the game.

-Brad Pitt (1963 – ) Actor, and director.
+Brad Pitt (1963 – ) Actor and director.
 Pitt has been nominated for four Oscars and five Golden Globes.
-Pitt is one of most famous celebrities and is currently in relationship with Angelina Jolie.
+Pitt is one of most famous celebrities and married Angelina Jolie in 2014.

 Jimmy Wales (1966 – ) – Internet entrepreneur.
-He is the creator of the ‘non-profit’ Wikipedia – the world’s largest online internet encyclopedia.
+He is the creator of the ‘non-profit’ Wikipedia – the world’s largest online internet encyclopaedia.